How to make dinnertime easier without having to use a weekly menu.

 Tip #6 Leftovers at the ready.

-I like to double up easy dishes so I can freeze meals to have in a pinch.
+Whenever I am making a family favorite, I like to double up on those or any easy dishes so I can freeze meals to have in a pinch.

 It takes the same amount of time and effort to whip up a double batch of Crockpot Chicken Fajitas.